-- 1. There is no requirement for a legal evaluation by the perpetrator as to the existence of an armed conflict or its character as international or non-international; - 2.
-In that context there is no requirement for awareness by the perpetrator of the facts that established the character of the conflict as international or non-international; - 3.
-There is only a requirement for the awareness of the factual circumstance that established the existence of an armed conflict that is implicit in the terms "took place in the context of and was associated with."62
+- 1. There is no requirement for a legal evaluation by the perpetrator as to the existence of an armed conflict or its character as international or non-international; - In that context there is no requirement for awareness by the perpetrator of the facts that established the character of the conflict as international or non- international; - 3.
+There is only a requirement for the awareness of the factual circumstance that established the existence of an armed conflict that is implicit in the terms "took place in the context of and was associated with."
+63

-The evidence of the actus reus and mens rea or guilty mind were drawn from the perpetrators' own pleadings and the rulings by the court in a United States federal district court case in Honolulu, Hawaiian Kingdom v.
+The evidence of the actus reus and mens rea or guilty mind were drawn from the perpetrators' own pleadings and the rulings by the court in a U.S. federal district court case in Honolulu, Hawaiian Kingdom v.
 Biden et al., civil no. 1:21:cv-00243-LEK-RT.
 The perpetrators were being sued not in their individual or private capacities but rather in their official capacities as State actors because the war crime of usurpation of sovereignty during military occupation involves "State action or policy or the action or policies of an occupying State's proxies" and not the private actions of individuals.
-The perpetrators are subject to prosecution and there is no statute of limitation for war crimes.63
+The perpetrators are subject to prosecution and there is no statute of limitation for war crimes.64 responsibility to prosecute individuals for international crimes to include the war crime of usurpation of sovereignty during military occupation without regard to the place the war crime was committed or the nationality of the perpetrator.
+The ICC is a court of last resort.
+Except for the United States, China, Cuba, Haiti, Nicaragua, and Thailand, the Allied Powers and Associated Powers of the First World War are State Parties to the Rome Statute.

 The 123 countries who are State Parties to the Rome Statute of the International Criminal Court have primary responsibility to prosecute war criminals under universal jurisdiction, but the perpetrator would have to enter the territory of the State Party to be apprehended and prosecuted.
-Under the principle of complementary jurisdiction under the Rome Statute, State Parties have the first responsibility to prosecute individuals for international crimes to include the war crime of usurpation of sovereignty during military occupation without regard to the place the war crime was committed or the nationality of the perpetrator.
-The ICC is a court of last resort.
-With the exception of the United States, China, Cuba, Haiti, Nicaragua, and Thailand, the Allied Powers and Associated Powers of the First World War are State Parties to the Rome Statute.
+Under the principle of complementary jurisdiction under the Rome Statute, State Parties have the first

 In the situation where the citizens of these countries have become victims of the war crime of usurpation of sovereignty during military occupation and its secondary war crimes such as pillage, these citizens can seek extradition warrants in their national courts for their governments to prosecute these perpetrators under the passive personality jurisdiction and not universal jurisdiction.
-The passive personality jurisdiction provides countries with jurisdiction for crimes committed against their nationals while they were abroad in the
+The passive personality jurisdiction provides countries with jurisdiction for crimes committed against their nationals while they were abroad in the Hawaiian Islands.
+This has the potential of opening the floodgate of criminal proceedings from all over the world.